 Signing of Assembly Bill (AB 746) requires community water systems to test all public school sites constructed before January 1, 2010 for lead.
-The District is pleased to inform you that all K-12 public schools have been tested for January 1, 2010 for lead.
-The District is pleased to inform you that all K-12 public schools have been tested for January 1, 2010 for lead.
-The District is pleased to inform you that all K-12 public schools have been tested for January 1, 2010 for lead.
+The District is please to inform you that all K-12 public schools have been tested for lead and no schools were above the regulatory level of 15ppb.